 Please review the following guidelines, which are effective Monday, November 1, 2021 at all Mercy hospital campuses in the Oklahoma City metro area.

 Exceptions to the visitor policy are listed below:

-- Emergency Department: Patients in the emergency department will be allowed one designated visitor once the patient is assigned to a room.
-Visitors may not wait in the lobby, must wear a mask, and stay in the patient’s room at all times.
+Emergency Department: Patients in the emergency department will be allowed one visitor once the patient is assigned to a room.
+Visitors may not wait in the lobby, must wear a mask, and always stay in the patient’s room.

-- Labor and Delivery: All laboring moms are allowed one designated visitor.
+Labor and Delivery: All laboring moms are allowed two visitors.

 - Laboring moms who have tested negative for COVID-19: Midwives and doulas will be allowed to come to the unit with a laboring mom as a care team member until mom is delivered and recovered.
 They are not considered a visitor.
 Patients cannot have both a midwife and doula in the room at the same time.

 - Laboring moms who have tested positive for COVID-19: Midwives will be allowed to come to the unit with a laboring mom as a care team member until mom is delivered and recovered.
 They are not considered a visitor.
 Doulas will not be permitted for COVID positive laboring moms.

 Policy for patients in the Coletta Building and oncology and infusion patients at Mercy Hospital Oklahoma City - South (3rd floor):